What does 'satellite communications' encompass?

 - These are GEO satellites.
 Once you have adjusted your TV antenna for a satellite TV station, the antenna does not need to track the satellite around the globe because a satellite in GEO keeps track almost precisely with the rotation of the Earth and therefore appears to float above a certain longitude at all times.
 Hence, this is a popular orbit for communications and media purposes.

 OneWeb and Starlink:

 - The proposed OneWeb and Starlink constellations will operate out of LEO.
-The individual satellites will orbit the earth, and not staying stationary over a single location.
+The individual satellites will orbit the earth, not staying positionally locked over a single location.
 By forming a constellation, the system will be continuously accessible.

 These different orbits pose different challenges to regulators.
-Another property of satellite communication is the growing trend towards smaller and smaller devices.
+Another important aspect of satellite communications is the growing trend towards smaller and smaller devices.
 Whilst traditional communication is highly asymmetric (one satellite, many concurrent users or receivers — such as in the case of for television broadcasts) future satellite communications will involve a large number of satellites as well as receivers.

 The new satellites will largely be in LEO, and many of the new terrestrial receivers will be ‘Internet of Things (IoT)’ devices.
 This is a business opportunity that many entrepreneurs are looking to fill — utilising small receivers (sensors) and small satellites in LEO.
 An increase in these technologies leads to regulatory needs relating to spectrum regulation, space situational awareness and remote sensing laws.

 Further and additional regulatory requirements apply.
-With an increased reliance on satellite communication comes an increased and particular need for strong cybersecurity regulations.
-In the event that the Internet of Things network becomes more pervasive, there is potentially a growing case for stronger privacy laws to protect the various types of personal data that IoT devices collect.
+With an increased reliance on satellite communication comes an increased and particular need for strong cybersecurity regulatory safeguards.
+In the event that the Internet of Things (‘IoT’) network becomes more pervasive, there is potentially a growing case for stronger privacy laws to protect the various types of personal data that IoT devices collect.

 What laws apply to satellite communications?